 The Battle of Monmouth Court House

-The Battle of Monmouth was fought in Monmouth County, New Jersey.
+The Battle of Monmouth was fought in Monmouth County, New Jersey and was part of the Philadelphia Campaign 1777-78.
 The Continental Army attacked the rear of the British Army column as they left Monmouth Court House (modern Freehold Borough).
 It is also known as the Battle of Monmouth Courthouse.

 Unsteady handling of lead Continental elements by Major General Charles Lee had allowed British rearguard commander, Lieutenant General Charles Cornwallis, to seize the initiative, but Washington's timely arrival on the battlefield rallied the Americans along a hilltop hedgerow.
 Sensing the opportunity to smash the Continentals, Cornwallis pressed his attack and captured the hedgerow in stifling heat.

 Washington consolidated his troops in a new line on heights behind marshy ground, used his artillery to fix the British in their positions, then brought up a four-gun battery under Major General Nathanael Greene on nearby Combs Hill to enfilade the British line, requiring Cornwallis to withdraw.